ShuvojitNandi/2025_winter_G10_C4768/README.md

 3. <b>Shopping cart and checkout</b>: customers will have a shopping cart where they can buy certain items.

 4. <b>Users can secure their account with 2-factor Authentication.
+5. <b>Navigation map</b>:                 this is a map of the sales floor that will help the customer to navigate to the right store.